oeb25/msc-thesis/Mist/Operations on folding trees.md

 >
 > The last two transitions show the folding up to make $.x$ and $.y$ folded.

-One interesting fact about the requires operator, and something that is crucial for $\Requires$, is that if two places are compatible, it does not matter in which order we require them.
+One interesting fact about the requires operator, and something crucial for $\Requires$, is that if two places are compatible, it does not matter in which order we require them.

 ![[Lemma – Requires commutative over compatible]]